Arrest Warrant For Shanquella Robinson’s Death Wants Her ‘Friend’ Extradited To Mexico - NewsBreak

 On Oct.
 29, Robinson’s friends summoned medical aid to the Villa where they were staying and told a doctor she had “drunk a lot of alcohol.”
 She was pronounced dead hours later.
 According to a Mexican autopsy report, however, Robinson’s cause of death was “severe spinal cord injury and atlas luxation,” which effectively means her vertebrae were dislocated to lethal proportions.

 After weeks of outcry from Robinson’s family and the story being amplified on social media, the FBI finally began its own investigation.
-One day after the FBI’s investigation was announced, the Mexican arrest warrant was announced.
+Days after the FBI’s investigation was announced, the Mexican arrest warrant was announced.

 De la Rosa Anaya dispelled the notion that Robinson was engaged in a fight and said she was the victim of “direct aggression” by the friend, who Mexico is seeking to extradite to answer for the alleged crime.